-The short answer is venues most commonly pay for live music licenses from ASCAP, BMI and/or SESAC.
+The short answer is venues most commonly pay for live music licenses from ASCAP, BMI, SESAC and/or GMR.

 Bands performing live cover songs, and the venues that host them, are sometimes unaware of the issues behind having the proper legal rights in place for public performances of such music.

 In music, there are two copyrights at play: (1) the copyrights to a sound recording (also known as the “master” rights) and (2) the copyrights to a song’s underlying music and lyrics (also known as the “composition” rights).

 Copyright is not a single right – it’s generally known as a “bundle of rights.”
 One of those rights is the right to perform the copyrighted work publicly.
 So when a live band decides to publicly perform the copyrighted composition of another artist’s musical work, there are a few things the band should keep in mind.